gappeah/YouTube-To-Audio/README.md

 ## Installation

 1. Clone the repository.
-2. Install the required packages using `pip install -r requirements.txt`.
-3. Run the app using `python app.py`.
+2. Run the app using `python app.py`.

 ## Usage